Learn to Teach English and Other Subjects with Drama!

 Number of participants: max.
 14;

-You will then receive confirmations from TESOL Drama and Europass Teacher Academy.
-Please do not book flights or accommodations until you receive a final confirmation from Europass Teacher Academy.
+You will then receive a confirmation of receipt from TESOL Drama.
+Please do not book flights or accommodations until you receive a final course confirmation from us.

 “After 30 years of teaching and three published grammar books, I found this course to be a marvelous combination of artistic and drama techniques for the classroom, both creative and unusual.
 Under the guidance of Marisol and José, this remarkable group was able to bond in one day.
 I was inspired to rewrite a few pages of my curriculum and change the order of the grammar exercises to give the students more flexibility and chance to relate to each other like we did in the course.
 I intend to take this course again or another like it.”